Alice Backes: Films

-She was cast in no fewer than a dozen feature films, continuing to display in those roles her ability to play a wide range of characters, such as a telephone operator, prison nurse, a farmer's wife, dentist, teacher, a newspaper gossip columnist, and women in other occupations.
+She was cast in over a dozen feature films.
 Her films include the science-fiction comedy The Twonky (1953), I Want to Live!
-(1958), It Started with a Kiss (1959), That Touch of Mink (1962), The Glory Guys (1965), The Third Day (1965), Snowball Express (1972), The Man from Independence (1974), Half a House (1975), Gable and Lombard (1976), and The Cat From Outer Space (1978).
+(1958), It Started with a Kiss (1959), That Touch of Mink (1962), The Glory Guys (1965), The Third Day (1965), Snowball Express (1972), The Man from Independence (1974), Half a House (1975), Gable and Lombard (1976), and The Cat from Outer Space (1978).

 Charities and professional organizations

-Outside of her acting assignments, Backes contributed her time and money to various charities, advocacy groups for children and wildlife welfare, and to professional organizations.
-She promoted the work and served on boards and committees of the United Nation's International Children's Emergency Fund, Women's Institute for Freedom of the Press, Whidbey Animals' Improvement Foundation, the American Federation of Television and Radio Artists, the Screen Actors Guild (SAG), Theatre West, and Pioneer Broadcasters.
-Backes was also a member of the Academy of Motion Picture Arts and Sciences; and in 2008, the year after her death, SAG formally recognized her contributions to the industry at the guild's televised 14th annual awards ceremony.
+Outside of her acting assignments, Backes contributed her time and money to various charities, advocacy groups for children and wildlife welfare, and professional organizations.
+She promoted the work and served on boards and committees of the United Nations' International Children's Emergency Fund, Women's Institute for Freedom of the Press, Whidbey Animals' Improvement Foundation, the American Federation of Television and Radio Artists, the Screen Actors Guild, Theatre West, and Pioneer Broadcasters.
+Backes was also a member of the Academy of Motion Picture Arts and Sciences, and in 2008, the year after her death, SAG formally recognized her contributions to the industry at the guild's televised 14th annual awards ceremony.

 Personal life and death

 Backes married only once, to Milton Citron, a native of New York, who was a Hollywood sound-effects specialist and editor for both film and television productions.
-The couple married in 1961 and remained together for over 20 years, until Milton's death in April 1983.
+The couple married in 1961 and remained together for over 20 years until Milton's death in April 1983.
 They had no children.
 After her retirement from acting in the late 1990s, Backes continued to devote her time to charities and to her lifelong passion for music, studying the works of the classical masters, as well as Broadway scores and early choral compositions.

-Backes remained in Los Angeles until 2006, when she relocated to Virginia Beach, Virginia, to be closer to family members.
+Backes remained in Los Angeles until 2006, and then she moved to Virginia Beach, Virginia to be closer to family members.
 The following year, on March 15, Backes died in her sleep of natural causes at the age of 83.
 In accordance with her wishes and under arrangements made with the Neptune Society, her body was cremated, and her ashes were scattered in the Pacific Ocean.